Flank/flank-dashboard/metrics/cli/docs/06_doctor_output_improvements.md

 The `doctor` command should provide clear and readable results, so the user can study them and perform additional configurations on their machine if necessary.
 Hence, the `doctor` command output is critical for a successful deployment of the Metrics applications.
 We should ensure that users won't be confused, by providing a convenient, fancy, and clear way to check the machine readiness for Metrics deployment.

 According to the above, we can conclude that the feature makes sense and the Metrics CLI `doctor` command output is to be improved.
-If a user decided to use Metrics CLI for deployment, it is critical to provide this user with a validation command having human-friendly output.
+If a user decided to use Metrics CLI for deployment, it is critical to provide this user with a validation command having a human-friendly output.

 To admit that this is possible to implement the feature, let's take a look at the existing examples:

-- Flutter provides the similar `doctor` command that validates the environment to be ready for development using Flutter SDK.
-The command output is clear and useful, and provides the conclusion of the command run summarizing results.
+- Flutter provides a similar `doctor` command that validates the environment to be ready for development using Flutter SDK.
+The command output is clear and useful and provides the conclusion of the command run summarizing results.

      ![Flutter Doctor](images/flutter_doctor_example.png)